wilddrawberries/N-Dimensional-Snake/README.md

 # N-Dimensional-Snake
-Autonomous snake game that uses the mathematical application of limitless dimensions to never die and grow "forever"
+Autonomous snake game that uses the mathematical application of limitless dimensions to endlessly avoid crashing.